FRI-UNIZA/jumpeno/README.md

 And run this command:
 `dotnet watch --urls "https://192.168.1.12:7284"`

-The app is now accessible on other devices via the URL: "https://192.168.1.12:7284".
+The app is now accessible from other devices via the URL: "https://192.168.1.12:7284".

 (Replace `192.168.1.12` with the local IP address of your computer)

 ## Local network (Docker)
 You can run desktop Docker container on "http://localhost:80".

-Certain features require HTTPS.
-If you want to access it from other device, setup reverse proxy with self signed SSL/TLS certificate.
+Certain features require HTTPS!<br />
+In case you want to access it from other device, setup reverse proxy with self signed SSL/TLS certificate.

 ## Debug
-Use the built-in debugger in your IDE.
+Use the built-in debugger in your IDE.<br />
+For `Release` configuration temporarily disable `bundle` option in:
+> /Jumpeno.Client/AppSettings.Client.json

 Ensure that `Jumpeno.sln` is selected as your workspace solution.

-To access the running application on a different device, it is recommended to use `DevTunnels` or `Local network` option.
+To access the running application on a different device,<br />
+it is recommended to use `DevTunnels` or `Local network` option.

 ### ConsoleUI
 There is an utility named <b>ConsoleUI</b> in both <b>Blazor</b> and <b>JavaScript</b> for logging runtime information on specific devices (such as iOS) that cannot be connected to DevTools on our PC.
 To display this console, add the component to the App.razor and specify its position and dimension parameters like so: